LucaRepe/LucaRepe/README.md

 - Hi, I’m @LucaRepe
-- Computer Engineering student at Università degli Studi di Genova
+- Computer Engineering graduate at Università degli Studi di Genova
+- Currently working at RINA Consulting
 - How to reach me: lukarepe@live.it

 <!---